 History of the Tulsa Real Estate Investors Association

-Jason Windholz moved back to Oklahoma in 2001 and as a member of the Dallas AIREO (Association of Independent Real Estate Owners) group he found and joined the only group meeting in Tulsa.
+Jason Windholz moved back to Oklahoma in 2001 and as a member of the Dallas AIREO (Association of Independent Real Estate Owners) group, he found and joined the only group meeting of real estate investors in Tulsa.
 Because of his experience and the number of deals he completed, Jason was elected President of that club in 2002.
-He also helped start the first Oklahoma City club with Scott Evans.
+He also helped start the first Oklahoma City REI club with Scott Evans.

 In 2003 there were problems getting help and support to run both chapters so Jason and Scott formed 2 separate clubs: Tulsa REIA and OKC REIA.
-In 2004 Tulsa REIA registered with Pawnee County has been ongoing ever since.
+In 2004 Tulsa REIA was formed has been ongoing ever since.

-Jason also joined the National REIA in 2002 and Tulsa REIA is an active Member of the National REIA.
+Jason also joined the National REIA in 2002 and Tulsa REIA is an active Member still to this day.

 Jason Windholz bought his first home in Cleveland Oklahoma at the age of 20 and sold it when he was 21, moved to Texas and used the $5000 profit to buy his second home when he was 22.
 He started studying a Real Estate Investing course by Carleton Sheets and bought his first Investment Property at the age of 23.